 by: Marvin M. Garland, Chief Operating Officer, LEVERAGE

 Marvin Garland is the Chief Operating Officer for LEVERAGE, the LSCU Service Corporation.
-LEVERAGE is a business services provider that has a revolutionary ePurchasing platform and a contract management system in Ventelligence, automated compliance execution through ComplyTrac, as well as with many other solutions.
+LEVERAGE is a business services provider that has a revolutionary ePurchasing platform and a contract management system in Ventelligence, an automated compliance execution powered by ComplyTrac, as well as many other solutions.
 Visit myleverage.com to learn more about how credit unions have leverage in the marketplace.
 You can follow LEVERAGE on Twitter or LinkedIn.